Basnoo05/rtd-tutorial/docs/source/signin.rst

 Overview
 --------

-The sign-in feature allows existing users to securely access their accounts.
-This section explains the implementation and usage of the sign-in functionality within the Flutter application.
+The sign-in feature allows users to access their accounts securely.
+This section explains the implementation and usage of the sign-in function within the Flutter application.

 Usage
 -----